nfancy/scflow-workshop2024.github.io/docs/pages/main/session-3.md

 ## Understanding the structure of the manifest and samplesheets

-Once the input matrices are downloaded and unzipped, the manifest file should be in the following format, edit the template (Manifest.txt) you've just downloaded so that it matches where your input files are (the header should not be changed, should be in tab separated format):
+Once the input matrices are downloaded and unzipped, the manifest file should be in the following format, edit the template (Manifest.txt) you've just downloaded so that it matches where your input files are (the header should not be changed, should be in tab separated format).
+Replace **nfancy** with your HPC username.
+Note: Only absolute file paths should be used.

 ```
 key filepath